-WHEREAS, Ms. Megnet, by her dedication and commitment to excellence in the performance of her duties, has brought great honor to Lamar State College Port Arthur, the Texas State University System, and the great State of Texas;
+WHEREAS, Dr. Estaville, by his qualities of service and character, has brought great honor to Texas State University, The Texas State University System, and the great State of Texas;

-NOW, THEREFORE BE IT RESOLVED on this eighth day of February 2019, that Grace R. Megnet, be designated a Regents' Teacher and forever hold said title, including all honors, rights, and privileges appurtenant thereto.
+NOW, THEREFORE BE IT RESOLVED on this 16th day of November 2018, that Lawrence Estaville, Ph.D., be designated a Regents' Professor and forever hold said title, including all honors, rights, and privileges appurtenant thereto.

-2019-51 TSUS: Conferring of Regents' Staff Excellence Award (Mac Woodward) Upon motion of Regent Tinsley, seconded by Regent Salazar, with all Regents voting aye, upon the recommendation of the Board of Directors of the Texas State University System Foundation and nomination by the university president, it was ordered that:
+2019-17 TSUS: Conferring of Regents' Student Scholar Award (Kendria Shields-Rhodes)

+Upon motion of Regent Garza, seconded by Regent Amato, with all Regents voting aye, upon the recommendation of the Chancellor and nomination by the university president, it was ordered that:

-- 1. The Regents' Staff Excellence Award be conferred, in perpetuity, upon Mac Woodward. - 2.
-The Regents' Staff Excellence Award medallion be presented to him; that he have the right to wear such medallion at appropriate events; and that he be recognized as having received this award; and, - 3.
-The attached resolution be adopted; presented to him; and forever recorded and preserved in the minutes of this Board of Regents.
+- 1. The Regents' Student Scholar Award be conferred, in perpetuity, upon Texas State University student Kendria Shields-Rhodes; - 2.
+The Regents' Scholar medallion be presented to her along with a scholarship of \$2,500; that she have the right to wear such medallion at graduation and other appropriate events; and that she be recognized at graduation as having received this award; and, - 3.
+The attached resolution be adopted; presented to her; and forever recorded and preserved in the minutes of this Board of Regents.